igue-aeet/igue-aeet.github.io/_pages/seminarios.md

 classes: wide
 ---

 Seminars are online in Teams.
-Links are distributed within the mailing list.
-If you haven't recieved the emails or can't find the zoom links, send us an email at <a href="mailto:igue@aeet.org">igue@aeet.org</a>.
+Links can be found below.

 Seminars are listed below: